Exaii2/blender-creature-limb-drawer/README.md

 # INTENDED WORKFLOW

+In the scene you have both a collection for 'LimbParts' and an Object called 'Control Structure'.
-Most of the work happens in edit mode of the creature.
+Most of the work happens in edit mode in the control structure.
 Extrude single verts to create spikes or fingers.
 Extrude them once more to make the previous edge into a non-tip limb and create a new finger segment with the extruded vertice.

-Edges that have a single vert that acts as an endpoint will create fingers, talons or spikes.
+LimbParts describe the SubMeshs that are instanciated upon your edge control structure.

-The length of edges uses different sub-meshes.
+The length of edges uses different sub-meshes, which I call LimbParts.
 These can be changed in the geometry nodes - there are currently three limb-lengths for both LimbMiddle and LimbEnd.
 These feature different scalings which can be changed in the geometry nodes.
 LimbEnd: Any edge in which one vert has no other connecting edge.
-These can be spikes, fingers, toes and talons.
+These usually are spikes, fingers, toes and talons.
 LimbMiddle: Any edge in which the connected verts have further connected edges.
 These can be used for both limbs and the main body, when overlayered multiple times.
+In the scene there are corresponding collections for LimbEnd and LimbMid, sometimes containing more than one Mesh.
+Which mesh is used is based upon seeds in the Geometry Nodes.
+If you do not want to use randomized LimbParts, the easiest way would be to clear the corresponding collection of unwanted LimbParts.

 !--LIMBMID / LIMBEND EXPLANATION HERE

+If you want to test different randomized LimbParts, change the seeds instead.
+This requires the corresponding collection to have more than one mesh under it, of course.
 For versability, change the seeds to for each limbpart or the general seed which applies to all limbs.
 Change these in geometry nodes for immediate results or keyframe them and check through several iterations by using the timeline.

 !--SEEDS IN GEONODES